-Directions: prevent so many customer service issues like these from occurring in the future and get the agency "back on track" with customer retention.
+Directions: Explain how a quality control process and formal training procedure could help prevent so many customer service issues like these from occurring in the future and get the agency "back on track" with customer retention.

 Directions: Read each statement and select whether it is True or False.